udacity/create-your-own-adventure/english/dance/dance.md

 Now you should dance at least an hour a day.

-And I mean.. get up at 5:20AM and start practicing if you have a job.
+And I mean.. get up at 5:20AM and practice if you have a job.

 Do you: